MYSA League Rules

 Pre-Season Meetings: A coach or assistant coach must attend the preseason coaches meeting each season.
 Each division coordinator shall set a time and place for this meeting in accordance with the Director of Coaching.
 New managers must attend a Team Manager Workshop – veteran managers are encouraged to attend.

-Registration: Players may be registered using paper forms, online registration, or via phone.
+Registration: Player registration for recreational and travel soccer programs is done online.
 Registration periods must be at least 6 weeks in length and should end no less than 4 weeks before practices are slated to begin.
 All players must be registered with the NCYSA or US Club before participating.
 The MYSA must have a copy of a players birth certificate on file before they can participate.

 - Classic: Players may play on two different travel teams in accordance with NCYSA rules, subject to MYSA DOC approval.